Questions to ask your partner to unlock true companionship

 He had to compromise in order for our intimacy to grow.

 Thankfully, he’s a good man.
 He now tells me about five times a day that he loves me.
-It isn’t forced, it isn’t prompted, but it comes from his desire to show me love the way I need love.
+It isn’t forced, it isn’t prompted, but it comes from his desire to show me love the way I need.

 I’ve felt like it’s taken us ten years to finally get to a place where we are meeting one another’s needs with intimacy.
-We aren’t perfect and there are always areas of growth, but we are thankful that there is true intimacy within our relationship.
+We aren’t perfect and there are always areas of growth, but we are thankful that it’s present and still growing.

 Some are hard questions—some are things that might be difficult to talk about.
 But this is where things get good.
 Transparency and working through the hard stuff breaks down walls and builds up trust.
 As you may know, trust is one fo the most important aspects in any relationship.